Forwarding Windows Logs to Syslog using NXLog Tool

 John Jonusauskas

 With over ten years of cybersecurity experience, John has worked in both offensive and defensive teams.
-In recent years, he has specialized in cybersecurity education.
+In recent years, he has specialized in cybersecurity education, and he now heads up our live training department.